 How To Add an Account to the Chart of Accounts List

-Next, click the green New button in the upper right corner of the screen to access the account setup window for your new account.
+Next, on the Chart of accounts page, I clicked the green New button in the upper right corner to access the account setup window.

 - Account name: Provide a name for your account that will make it easy for you to distinguish when choosing accounts to post transactions.
-For instance, instead of “Checking Account,” it might be better to include the bank name and the last four digits of the account number, like “US Bank Checking x1234.”
+For example, in the screenshot below, I named my new account “Digital Advertising Costs,” which will be used for expenses spent on online marketing activities for my business.

 - Account number: Providing a number for your account is optional.
-If you wish to use account numbers and this field is not available, you must enable account numbers, as shown in our guide on how to set up advanced settings in QuickBooks Online.
+If you wish to use account numbers, you must first enable them, as shown in my guide on how to set up advanced settings in QuickBooks Online.

-Another useful feature we found in the new account setup form is the New Account Preview section.
 When you scroll down the setup form, you will see where the account shows up in your report.
-In the GIF below, you’ll see that our Digital Advertising Costs account shows up in our profit and loss (P&L) reports and, if you scroll further, you’ll see that the account is now a subaccount of 6100 Advertising Expense.
+In my GIF below, my new Digital Advertising Costs account shows up in my P&L reports and, if I scroll further, the account is now a subaccount of 6100 Advertising Expense.

 How To Edit an Account in the Chart of Accounts List